tchitchek-lab/Genotate.life/README.md

 A graph represents the sequence and identified annotations, and the annotations descriptions are available in optional panels.
 The annotated ORF can be filtered to display and compare a subset of ORF with a specific annotation.

-Genotate is available at [Genotate Website](http://www.genotate.life).
+Genotate is available at [https://genotate.life](https://genotate.life).

 # Table of Contents